 “Death is so terribly final, while life is full of possibilities.” – George R.R.
 Martin, A Game of Thrones

-This involves stepping into a “not knowing” mind state, one which allows something new to emerge.
-This is also very challenging for some leaders, because it is not something you “do” as a task or as an activity, that you can “control” or willfully force into a pre conceived solution.
-It involves “be-ing” willing to let go of limiting beliefs and “be-ing” present to the whole system and the potential and possibilities it offers.
+It also involves stepping into a ‘not knowing’ mind state, which creates an empty space and allows something new to emerge.
+This is also very challenging for some leaders because it is not something you “do” as a task or as an activity, that you can “control” or willfully force into a preconceived solution.
+It involves “be-ing” willing to let go of old paradigms, judgements and assumptions, and of limiting beliefs.
+It also involves connecting and exploring the present to the whole system, to discover the potential and possibilities it offers.

 - Develop a common understanding of the impact and role of culture; be intentional to leverage culture strategically as a lever for innovation

-To shift a culture, it’s important to have a common understanding, acknowledgement and acceptance of;
+To shift a culture, it’s important to have a common understanding, acknowledgment, and acceptance of;

-- What is really going on to cause or create the existing organizational culture?
+- What is really going on?
+What is causing or creating the existing organizational culture?

-- What the desired or target future innovation culture might look like?
+- What the desired or target or future innovation culture might look like?

 - What are the gaps between the current and desired cultural states?